Open Structure-activity/property Relationship App

 - Estrogenic activity from the Collaborative Estrogen Receptor Activity Prediction Project (CERAPP) (Mansouri et al. 2016)

-- Androgenic activity from the Collaborative Modeling Project for Androgen Receptor Activity (CoMPARA) (Mansouri et al. submitted)
+- Androgenic activity from the Collaborative Modeling Project for Androgen Receptor Activity (CoMPARA) (Mansouri et al. 2020)

 - Acute oral systemic toxicity from the Collaborative Acute Toxicity Modeling Suite (CATMoS) (Kleinstreuer et al. 2018)

 - Physicochemical properties such as acid dissociation constant (pKa) and octanol-water dissociation coefficient (logD) (Mansouri et al. 2019)